 And in the past three years, authorities in Algeria have engaged in a systematic campaign against EPA churches (Protestant Church of Algeria), which has seen 13 churches forcibly closed by the authorities.
 Others have received orders to cease all activities.

 “We see signs of a new revival.
 Muslims are coming to us; they are tired, and some clearly and openly say, ‘We want to know Christ.”

 Muslih*, a Christian from Algeria

 What does Open Doors do to help Christians in Algeria?

-Through our local partners in Algeria, Open Doors supports the Church through training, literature distribution, advocacy and prayer support.
+In cooperation with local partners and churches, Open Doors supports the Church in North Africa through training, literature distribution, advocacy and raising prayer support.